karenspriggs/algorithms-homework/README.md

 This week I learned about the Fisher-Yates shuffle by creating an application that utilizes it.
 This application reads in lines from a text file and then uses one of two possible versions of the Fisher-Yates shuffle to create a new random permutation of those elements.
 The Visual Studio project containing the application can be found in the following space [in this repo](https://github.com/karenspriggs/algorithms-homework/tree/main/FisherYatesShuffle).

 ### Week 8:
 This week I learned about different data structures, including arrays, maps, queues, and stacks.
+I did so by creating an application that reads in data from a text file and stores it in instances of all four of those different data structures.
+I also included comments that explain what each data structure does, how it works, what the pros and cons are, and how they can be used.
+This application can be found in the following space [in this repo](https://github.com/karenspriggs/algorithms-homework/tree/main/DataStructureDemo)